5 Tips to Strengthen Your Hiring Strategy and Attract Top Talent

 2. Staff For Future Needs

-Tight turnover deadlines are an inevitable aspect of staffing and recruiting — you may feel pressured to fill roles quickly when an employee leaves the company.
-Ideally, your staffing and recruiting efforts should reach beyond putting out fires to include future strategy.
+Tight turnover deadlines are an inevitable aspect of staffing and recruiting and you may feel pressured to fill roles quickly when an employee leaves the company.
+Ideally, your hiring strategy should reach beyond putting out fires to include future planning.

 Along with assessing your current retention rates, you should consider long-term workforce development goals as you build a recruiting strategy.
 The key?
 Sourcing for anticipated roles before you need them filled.
 Last-minute recruiting often leads to quick turnover if new employees aren't engaged or can't get up to speed with your business.
 Effective workforce planning can help drive future expansions, new initiatives, and better team structure, so it's essential to consider the lasting effects of your recruiting efforts as you grow.

 As you anticipate future needs by role and technical qualifications, be sure you also consider the intangibles.
 How do personality, work ethic, and life experience impact success in a particular position?
-If your favorite coworker is retiring, consider not only the work they do each day but how they approach it and what makes them such valuable team player.
+If a star coworker is retiring, consider not only the work they do each day but how they approach it and what makes them such a valuable team player.
 Do they...

 - Know how to mediate conflict in high-pressure situations?